RocketDerp/April14_2025/Lemmy_post_61330661_comment_19697464_2024-04-14_loved_Jerry_Springer_USA.md

 True, from year 2014 to year 2023... but starting in year 2024 the cult of *hate Trump* and *hate Musk* grew even more potent.
 Since January 2024, the entire USA in inside the 5,000 Kremlin ***alternate reality screen games*** on Lemmy, Bluesky, Reddit, Facebook, Instagram, Twitter (Elon Musk X), Newsmax, Fox News, TikTok, *you name it*, people hate Americans.

-It's all about who **hates the hardest** of Americans hating Americans and self-destructing the USA in media cult behaviors.
+It's all about who **hates the hardest** of Americans hating Americans and self-destructing the USA in media cult behaviors. ***Jerry Springer Audiences LOVE mocking the fools on stage!!!!!!***

 Surkov won, Russia won.
 Do Americans hate North Americans, oh yha, April 2025!!
+Jerry Springer EVERYHERE!
 ANYTHING but use intelligence, teaching, education, study, comprehension and thinking to resist Russia!

 &nbsp;